miso-lims/miso-lims/docs/user_manual/site_configuration.md

 ## Taxon Lookup

-A [NCBI](https://www.ncbi.nlm.nih.gov/) service may be used to validate the scientific name entered for samples to ensure that the name is entered correctly.
-If this is enabled, you will not be able to save a sample until a valid scientific name is entered.
+A [NCBI](https://www.ncbi.nlm.nih.gov/) service may be used to validate scientific names to ensure that the name is entered correctly.
+If this is enabled, you will not be able to save a scientific name unless it matches a species in the taxonomy database.
 You can browse the taxonomy database using NCBI's [Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi).